 Our recommendations above are what we think are currently the best mirrorless cameras for beginners to buy, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

-If you'd like to choose for yourself, here's the list of all our reviews for interchangeable-lens mirrorless cameras under $1,000.
+If you'd like to choose for yourself, here's the list of all our tested mirrorless cameras that retail for under $1,000, arranged in descending order of price.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.